 A juvenile male fin whale washed up just a few miles away in Norfolk with a gash across his head.
-A necropsy will determine the precise cause of death, but the size of the wound, along with the surrounding paint or rust, indicated a vessel strike.
+A necropsy would determine the precise cause of death, but the size of the wound, along with the surrounding paint or rust, indicated a vessel strike.

 Our ocean is getting more and more crowded.
 Increased shipping, fishing and recreation—along with proposed offshore wind turbines and other commercial activities—are all competing for space.
 Our ocean is the economic backbone of our coastal communities, but a mounting challenge we face is how to balance all these activities with the needs of nature.

-His thoughts carry a new urgency for me now.
+These efforts carry a new urgency for me now.